k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/18_batch_monitor.md

 ### **Entity Status Summary**

-This panel provides a pie-chart view of the status of the entities being processed.
+This panel provides a pie chart view of the status of the entities being processed.
 See the illustration below:

 ![image](images/33_jobs_and_batch_services_batchMonitor9.PNG)

-Note that when the batch status is **GENERATE_IID_LIST** the number of the unprocessed entities is still not final and can grow when the entity list is finalized.
+Note that when the batch status is **GENERATE_IID_LIST**, the number of unprocessed entities is still not final and may increase when the entity list is finalized.

 ### **Entities Detailed Status**

 Entities are categorized into 3 different groups:
 - Entities in process
-- Failed entities: displays a list of failed entities and their error message.
+- Failed entities: displays a list of failed entities along with their corresponding error messages.
 - Entities with the highest execution time

-This allows you to drill down on each instance's execution and identify bottlenecks, issues or unexpected behaviors.
+This allows you to drill down on each instance's execution and identify bottlenecks, issues, or unexpected behaviors.

 Each table shows the following details for each entity: